rsarten/Getting-and-Cleaning-Data_Project/CodeBook.md

 * STANDING
 * LAYING

-A total of 79 features were selected from the original data: only the estimated mean and standard deviations, using a `grep` on `"mean|std"`.
-These features form the 79 other variables in the dataset, making a total of 81 columns.
-The feature names from the original data have been rewritten, using the following rules:

-* The prefix `t` was rewritten into `time`, to make it clear the feature corresponds to the time domain
-* The prefix `f` was rewritten into `freq`, to make it clear the feature corresponds to the frequency domain
+The raw data supplies 561 measurements for each observation of a subject in an activity.
+This is reduced in the datasetse in 'run_analysis.R' by selecting only the 79 columns that are measures of mean or standard deviation (std) for a measurement type.
+Variable names were supplied in the 'features.txt' file, those selected for inclusion were modified for readability based on information available in the 'features_info.txt':

+As a result:
+* variables beginning with 't' were changed to 'time_'
+* variables beginning with 'f' were changes to 'freq_'
-* dashes and parentheses have been removed
+* dashes and parentheses were removed from variable names
+* instances of 'mean' or 'std' were changed to '_Mean_' or '_Std_'
 * BodyBody has been replaced by Body
-* CamelCasing has been applied to the names

 For example: